-When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Kevless Entry (RKE) transmitter.
-This feature may be selected with or without the sound horn on lock feature selected.
-To make your selection, press the "Flash Lights] w/Lock" button on the touchscreen, and select from "On" or "Off."
+When the "Flash Lights With Lock" feature is selected, the exterior lights will flash when the doors are locked or unlocked with the key fob.
+This feature may be selected with or without the "Sound Horn With Lock" feature selected.